Labovitz School of Business and Economics

 The Department of Accounting and Finance is home to the specialized Financial Markets Program, which gives you as an undergraduate student the amazing opportunity to manage a real portfolio of investments.
 Additionally, the department is home to the Financial Planning Program, which gives you the eligibility to sit for the Certified Financial Planner (CFP) Board of Standard certification examination, leading to the professional CFP designation.

 The Department of Economics focuses on social, business, and individual decision-making and the goals, incentives, institutions, and constraints affecting those decisions.
 The Department of Economics curriculum combines the classical liberal arts and modern quantitative approaches.
 The Department also places an emphasis on outstanding, innovative experiential learning opportunities, equipping our students with what they need to know for success in business and management careers.
+The health care management major prepares students to work in an important, life-changing industry with unique demands and unique rewards.

 The Department of Management Studies offers a major in Organizational Management.
 This major allows students to become familiar with different types of organizations and their members, and to develop their skills in Human Resource Management and Entrepreneurship.
 The Department also places an emphasis on outstanding, innovative experiential learning opportunities, equipping our students with what they need to know for success in business and management careers.